Class 9th Math Quiz

 Category: Quadratic Equations

-12. Equations involving radical expression of the variable are called ?
+12. Equations in which the variable occurs in exponent are called ?

 13 / 15